-Entinostat is currently our only product candidate.
-If we are unable to successfully complete clinical development of, obtain regulatory approval for and commercialize entinostat, our business prospects will be significantly harmed.
+Entinostat and SNDX-6352 are currently our only product candidates.
+If we are unable to successfully complete clinical development of, obtain regulatory approval for and commercialize entinostat or SNDX-6352, our business prospects will be significantly harmed.

-Entinostat is currently our only product candidate.
-Our financial success will depend substantially on our ability to effectively and profitably commercialize entinostat.
-In order to commercialize entinostat, we will be required to obtain regulatory approvals by establishing that it is sufficiently safe and effective.
-The clinical and commercial success of entinostat will depend on a number of factors, including the following:
+Entinostat and SNDX-6352 are currently our only product candidates.
+Our financial success will depend substantially on our ability to effectively and profitably commercialize entinostat and SNDX-6352.
+In order to commercialize entinostat and SNDX-6352, we will be required to obtain regulatory approvals by establishing that each of them is sufficiently safe and effective.
+The clinical and commercial success of entinostat and SNDX-6352 will depend on a number of factors, including the following:

-- timely commencement and completion of the planned Phase 1b/2 clinical trials of entinostat in combination with Keytruda® (pembrolizumab), atezolizumab and avelumab; - timely patient enrollment and completion of the Phase 3 clinical trial in advanced hormone receptor, or HR+, breast cancer, which may be significantly slower than we currently anticipate and will depend substantially upon the satisfactory performance of the Eastern Cooperative Oncology Group-American College of Radiology Imaging Network Cancer Research Group, or ECOG-ACRIN, and the National Cancer Institute, or NCI, and other third-party contractors; - whether we are required by the FDA or foreign regulatory authorities to conduct additional clinical trials; - the prevalence and severity of adverse side effects; - the ability to demonstrate entinostat's safety and efficacy for its proposed indications and the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities; - achieving and maintaining compliance with all regulatory requirements applicable to entinostat; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - the effectiveness of our own or our potential strategic collaborators' marketing, sales and distribution strategy and operations in the United States and abroad; - the ability of our third-party contract manufacturers to produce trial supplies of entinostat and to develop, validate and maintain a commercially viable manufacturing process that is compliant with current Good Manufacturing Practices, or cGMP; - the availability of commercial supplies of therapeutics, including Aromasin® (exemestane tablets) and Keytruda, and clinical supplies of investigational drugs, to support the development and marketing of the entinostat therapy as a component of a combination drug regimen; - our ability to successfully commercialize entinostat in the United States and abroad, whether alone or in collaboration with others; and - our ability to enforce our intellectual property rights in and to entinostat.
+- timely commencement and completion of the planned Phase 1b/2 clinical trial of entinostat in combination with avelumab and the Phase 1 clinical trial of SNDX-6352; - completion of the planned Phase 1b/2 clinical trials of entinostat in combination with Keytruda® (pembrolizumab) and atezolizumab; - timely patient enrollment and completion of the Phase 3 clinical trial in advanced hormone receptor, or HR+, HER2- breast cancer, which may be significantly slower than we currently anticipate and will depend substantially upon the satisfactory performance of the ECOG-ACRIN and the NCI and other third-party contractors for entinostat;

+- · whether we are required by the FDA or foreign regulatory authorities to conduct additional clinical trials; - the prevalence and severity of adverse side effects; - the ability to demonstrate safety and efficacy of entinostat and SNDX-6352 for their proposed indications and the timely receipt of necessary marketing approvals from the FDA and foreign regulatory authorities; - achieving and maintaining compliance with all applicable regulatory requirements; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - the effectiveness of our own or our potential strategic collaborators' marketing, sales and distribution strategy and operations in the United States and abroad: - the ability of our third-party contract manufacturers to produce trial supplies of entinostat and SNDX-6352, and to develop, validate and maintain a commercially viable manufacturing process that is compliant with current Good Manufacturing Practices, or cGMP; - the availability of commercial supplies of therapeutics, including Aromasin® (exemestane tablets) and Keytruda, and clinical supplies of investigational drugs, to support the development and marketing of the entinostat therapy as a component of a combination drug regimen for entinostat: - our ability to successfully commercialize our product candidates in the United States and abroad, whether alone or in collaboration with others; and - our ability to enforce our intellectual property rights in and to entinostat and SNDX-6352.

-If we fail to obtain regulatory approval for, or are unable to successfully commercialize, entinostat, we will have no other product candidates to rely on.
-In addition, we will not be able to generate product sales, which will have a material adverse effect on our business and our prospects.
+If we fail to obtain regulatory approval for our product candidates, we will not be able to generate product sales, which will have a material adverse effect on our business and our prospects.